- Pathological vs. Compulsive Liar

 - Don’t debate: Although dealing with a compulsive liar can be extremely painful, debating with someone who lives in a dream world is not going to change them.
 Starting a fight with someone who may not even be aware of what they're doing won’t help anyone,

 - Walk away: You may need to end the relationship if a pathological liar continues to deceive even after you have expressed your concerns.
-Lies are devastating to a relationship, and they need to understand that if they want to keep people they care about in their lives.
+Lies are devastating to a relationship, and they need to understand that if they want to keep the people they care about in their lives.

 - Seek professional help: Professional help may be required to help pathological liars realize and effectively deal with deep-seated issues.
 Depending on whether pathological lying is a symptom of an underlying mental disorder, treatment may include psychotherapy, medication, or both.
 If you're in a romantic relationship, couples counseling may help you work through your relationship problems.